Top 5 Resources for Planning For Wildfire

 The webinar featured:

-- Brandon Goldman, senior planner from Ashland, OR, explained Ashland’s efforts to establish the entire city as being within a wildfire hazard zone;
+- Brandon Goldman, senior planner from Ashland, Oregon, explained Ashland’s efforts to establish the entire city as being within a wildfire hazard zone;

-- Anthony Raguine, senior planner from Deschutes County, OR, highlighted new developments in Deschutes County that have more comprehensive wildfire protection management plans;
+- Anthony Raguine, senior planner from Deschutes County, Oregon, highlighted new developments in Deschutes County that have more comprehensive wildfire protection management plans;

-- Noah Berke, senior planner from the City of Santa Fe, NM, discussed integrating the wildland-urban interface (WUI) code into Santa Fe’s land use development code in order to make the city’s WUI language enforceable;
+- Noah Berke, senior planner from the City of Santa Fe, New Mexico, discussed integrating the wildland-urban interface (WUI) code into Santa Fe’s land use development code in order to make the city’s WUI language enforceable;

-- Steve Hopkins, senior planner from Austin, TX, shared the challenges of working in a large city and discussed their efforts to get Austin’s WUI code adopted.
+- Steve Hopkins, senior planner from Austin, Texas, shared the challenges of working in a large city and discussed their efforts to get Austin’s WUI code adopted.

 Watch the webinar recording to learn about how these communities are planning for wildfire: